-The Anti-Red Tape Authority (ARTA), together with its partner agencies, launched the first phase of Central Business Portal (CBP), an online one-stop shop for business registration.
-This site has everything—from business-related information to actual transactions such as securing business permits, licenses and clearances.
+The Anti-Red Tape Authority (ARTA), together with its partner agencies, launched the first phase of the Central Business Portal (CBP), an online one-stop shop for business registration.
+This site has everything an entrepreneur needs—from business-related information to actual transactions such as securing business permits, licenses, and clearances.

-Compared to the 13-step manual process (which can take up to 33 days to complete), business registration on this site can be accomplished with just one step in less than a day.
-CBR allows entrepreneurs to apply for approval from the Security and Exchange Commission and the Bureau of Internal Revenue (BIR) as well as generate BIR tax identification numbers, pay for BIR filing and registration fees, and register employer numbers for SSS, PhilHealth, and Pag-IBIG.
+Compared to the 13-step manual process (which can take up to 33 days to complete), business registration on the CBP can be accomplished with just one step in less than a day.
+The CBP allows entrepreneurs to apply for approval from the Security and Exchange Commission and the Bureau of Internal Revenue (BIR) as well as generate BIR tax identification numbers, pay for BIR filing and registration fees, and register employer numbers for SSS, PhilHealth, and Pag-IBIG.

 In the World Bank’s 2020 report, the Philippines ranked 171st among 190 economies in the “Starting a Business” indicator.
 The indicator measures the number of procedures, time, cost, and capital requirement for a small- to medium-sized business to start up and formally operate.
 ARTA projects that the country’s rankings can move up to seventh once the CBP is fully implemented.